radualexandrub/Study/JavaScript/DesignPatterns_FireshipNeetcode.md

 > _Separate the construction of a complex object from its representation so that the same construction process can create different representations._

-> The builder pattern is a creational design pattern that lets you construct complex objects step by step (instead of using the constructor).
+> The builder pattern is a creational design pattern that lets you construct complex objects step by step using methods (instead of using the constructor).

 In JavaScript, we can achieve this with method chaining.